Everything You Need To Know To Get Started With Peer-to-Peer Fundraising

 It is important at this time to set up time and monetary goals for your campaign as well.
 As you will be relying on others to do the fundraising for you, it is reasonable to expect a higher outcome than an internally-organized fundraiser.
 It is perfectly acceptable to plan for an increase in donations of 10% and beyond.
 Be realistic, strike a healthy balance between your ambition and what generally falls within the realm of possibility, and you cannot go wrong.

-To ensure that your campaign is hitting a chord with your participants, you can even take an informal survey of previous donors, members, and volunteers to find out what kinds of events they might find valuable.
+To ensure that your campaign is hitting a chord with your participants, you can even take an informal survey of previous donors, members, and volunteers to find out what kinds of events they might find valuable and how to fit this into your existing donor lifecycle.

 Pro Tip: When surveying your supporters, do not leave the poll open-ended.
 Choose a few of the most popular ideas your team has come up with and have the recipient click on the option they like best.
 This not only ensures that more people will participate, but also avoids a situation in which your organization is flooded with a collection of conflicting or impractical suggestions.